swiftstream/crawl-server/README.md

 - Basic usage: `crawlserver /path/to/app.wasm`
 - Using environment variables: `crawlserver`
-- With all options specified: `crawlserver /path/to/app.wasm -p 3322 -c 4 -d`
+- With all options specified: `crawlserver /path/to/app.wasm -p 3322 -c 4 -d -g`

 ##### CLI Arguments and Options